MorentDennis/SD-arduino/README.md

 # Monster Kong

-This is a simple game I built to practice some Phaser fundamentals.
-This game very closely resembles the play style of the original Donkey Kong.
+This is a Donkey Kong clone I made to practice Phaser fundamentals.

 Here is a live version of the final product: